Vladimir Tarnopolsky: Curatorial activities

 Vladimir Tarnopolsky was among the initiators of the Association for Contemporary Music in Moscow (АСМ–2, 1989), a group of composers who at the time of the end of the Soviet period united together against the official Soviet aesthetics and ideology.

 In 1993 at the Moscow State P.I.
 Tchaikovsky Conservatory he founded the Center for Contemporary Music, the first of its kind in Russia, and the ensemble “Studio for New Music”, and in 1994 he initiated the “Moscow Forum” International Festival of Contemporary Music – the only festival in Russia which set as its goal not only to disclose the relevant tendencies in the development of a new aesthetics and language of the art of music, but also to interpret them in a social-political discourse.
 During the course of 30 years, there have been festivals organized of the contemporary music of Germany, France, Italy, Austria, the Netherlands, Poland, Switzerland, which have become important events in the musical life of Russia.
 In these projects over 1500 Russian and world premieres of works by composers from Russia and other countries took place.

-Such long-term projects as “The Red Wheel,” “The Unknown 20th Century Russian Music,” “Russia-Germany.
-Chapters of the History of 20th Century Music,” “An Anthology of the Avant-garde,” “Specters of Time” (contemporary French music), “Sound Liberation!”, “Europe through the Eyes of Russians, Russia through the Eyes of Europeans,” “Specter of the Future” and others received broad resonance in Russia and abroad.
+Such projects as “The Red Wheel,” “The Unknown 20th Century Russian Music,” “Russia-Germany.
+Chapters of the History of 20th Century Music,” “An Anthology of the Avant-garde,” “Specters of Time” (contemporary French music), “Sound Liberation!”, “Europe through the Eyes of Russians, Russia through the Eyes of Europeans,” “Specter of the Future” and others received resonance in Russia and internationally.

 One of the chief directions of Tarnopolsky'ss curatorial work has been the revival back into the concert repertoire of the undeservedly forgotten music of the early Russian avant-garde period.
 A number of his concerts and festivals featured sensational discoveries – premieres of compositions pertaining to the time period from the 1910s to the early 1930s, including the first Russian Chamber Symphony composed by Nikolai Roslavets (1933), previously unperformed fragments of Dmitri Shostakovich’s opera The Nose (1928), works by Nikolai Obukhov, Yefim Golyscheff, Ivan Wyschnegradsky, Arthur Lourié, Evgeny O. Gunst, Wladimir Vogel, etc.

 Tarnopolsky is the initiator of the Piotr Jurgenson International Competition for Young Composers in Moscow (from 2001), as well as the International Competition of the Moscow Conservatory (from 2018).